MicrosoftDocs/power-automate-docs/articles/share-buttons.md

       ![new button shared with me](./media/share-buttons/share-button-flows-buttons-shared-with-me.png)

-To use a button flow from this list, simply tap it; tapping it will immediately add it to the **Buttons** tab of the Microsoft Flow app.
+To use a button flow from this list, just tap it and it will immediately be added to the **Buttons** tab of the Microsoft Flow app.
 You can then use the button flow from the **Buttons** tab, just like any other button flow that's listed there.

 ## Remove a shared button